 Elwell 4489: Lewes pattern billhook?
 10 inch.
 A beautiful object, superbly forged, and uncommon.
 Light, and cuts like a dream.
 I can't find it in any Elwell catalogues, but I've been told it is a Lewes pattern, and this seems plausible.

-Elwell 2942: Spar Hook (Small Pruning Hook) 7 inch.
+Elwell 2942: Spar hook (or small pruning hook), 7 inch.
 This pattern is listed as a pruning hook in older catalogues.
 Light and slim.

 Cornelius Whitehouse ('Hedgehog') Spar Hook, 8 inch: Beautifully slim and light hook of the a South East shape - no number to relate to catalogue.